 2. Ask For Advice

-Opinions and advice do matter for making your college-related decisions, especially if the other person has more experience in college or life in general.
-Open up to the people around you; they might sometimes actually help in deciding certain matters—your friends, your parents or your teachers.
-These people have been around you and they see your competence that might help in analyzing which path to choose.
+Opinions and advice matter when making your college-related decisions, especially if the other person has more experience in college or life in general.
+Open up to the people around you; they might sometimes actually help in deciding certain matters—your friends, your parents, or your teachers.
+These people have been around you, and they see your competence that might help analyze which path to choose.